Undergraduate Core Curriculum

 If you would like to learn more about courses, requirements, and opportunities for the Core Curriculum, please click here.

 Because Le Moyne's Core is global in nature, students are encouraged to study abroad when possible.
-The Core Director works with students and their advisors to facilitate such direct immersion in other cultures.
+The Core Director works with students to facilitate such direct immersion in other cultures.

 Distinctive Elements in Le Moyne’s Core Curriculum

 Le Moyne’s new Core curriculum is designed to ensure that all Le Moyne students receive a thorough education in the liberal arts.
 Its interdisciplinary approach, global emphasis, and inclusion of mathematics and science reflect international trends in liberal arts education.
 While it follows exciting developments in higher education in some ways, Le Moyne’s Core curriculum is distinctive in other ways.

 A Thorough Writing Sequence